-What School says: Beautiful building located a few blocks from Laurier & Nipissing University.
+What School says: Beautiful building located a few blocks from Laurier University.
 Founded in 1974 to help children reach their maximum learning potential through independent and self-directed learning.
-Our program for Toddler, Pre-school, and lower Elementary (6-9 years)(if applicable enrollment).
+Our program for Toddler and, Pre-school.
 Our program is highly successful for children who will attend Montessori or traditional education; and also for children with learning differences like Disability, Autism, and ADHD.
 Our Extra-curricular activities: French, computer, swimming, art, and music.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.

 School has a Standard-enriched approach to Curriculum Pace (as opposed to Accelerated, Student-paced approach).